 - Top CIOs in 2020: 80 Successful IT Leaders to Follow

 What is a Director of IT?

-A Director of IT is the middleman between the IT team and all other departments within an organization.
+The Director of IT is the team leader between the technology team and all other departments within an organization.

 This role is in charge of maintaining, securing, and developing IT systems for their company.
 They implement essential systems and services that add value and assist in achieving company goals.

 This role demands a great deal of knowledge in information technology as well as exceptional people skills.
 As a Director of IT, this individual is responsible for organizing programs, directing network improvements, training the workforce on procedures and security, and managing their own team.